scitran/client/Search.md

     st = scitran('action','create','instance','scitran');

-Then, create a Matlab structure to identify do the search.
+Then, create a Matlab structure to set the search parameters.
 Perhaps the simplest and most important example is to identify files for downloading.
 We do this by setting up a structure, 'b', with a slot that indicates we are looking for files.

-    clear b
     srch.path = 'files';                         % Looking for files

 Then we identify the file properties.